greasify/vite-userscript-plugin/README.md

 - 🔧 Configure Tampermonkey's Userscript header.
 - 💨 Import all `grant` by default in development mode.
 - 📝 Automatically add used `grant` when building for production.
-- 📦 Built-in Tampermonkey's TypeScript type difinition.
+- 📦 Built-in Tampermonkey's TypeScript type definition.

 ## Install